Promo Center

 1. Test the network latency after GA is enabled.

-1. Access http://<Accelerated domain name> from your browser.
-The backend service is accessible.
+1. Visit http://<GA domain name> from a browser.
+The result shows that the browser can access the backend service.
 Refresh the browser multiple times.
-The requests are distributed between ECS01 and ECS02.
+Requests are distributed between ECS01 and ECS02.

 The following figure shows the response.